mikeizbicki/ucr-cs100/assignments/hw/hw0-rshell/README.md

 There should be no limit to the number of commands that can be chained together using these operators.

 3. Execute the command.
-This will require using the syscalls `fork`, `execvp`, and `wait`.
+This will require using the syscalls `fork`, `execvp`, and `waitpid`.
-(You can find a tutorial on using these systemcalls (written by previous cs100 students) in the [syscalls-tutorial.md](../../../tutorials/syscalls/README.md) file located in this same directory.)
+You should refere to the man pages for detailed instructions on how to use these functions.
+There is also a [nice tutorial](../../../tutorials/syscalls/README.md) prepared by previous cs100 students.

 4. You must have a special built in command of `exit` which exits your shell.